 I sat there and felt sorry for myself for awhile.
 Then the sermon started.
 The pastor started in about the Christmas Story.
 I’d heard it all before.
 I’d heard it in every way you could spin it.

-This time, I heard “For to US a child is born.
+This time, I heard it as if it were just for me.
+“For to US a child is born.
 God gave us HIS son.
-And HE will be a counselor to us, the prince of peace.”
+And HE will be a Counselor to us, the Prince of Peace.”

-It was as if God ignored my tantrums, and whispered in my ear, “I have already given you the gift of my own baby son.
-I brought him into this world for you Beth.
-He is all you need. and by the way, I love you Beth.”
+It was as if God ignored my tantrums, and instead covered me with his amazing grace whispering in my ear, “I have already given you the gift of my own baby son.
+I brought him into this world for you.
+He is all you need.
+And by the way, I love you.”

 I went home that Christmas eve with a new peace in my heart.
-Maybe I would never conceive, but I had baby Jesus, and that brought me immense peace.
+Maybe I would never conceive, I couldn’t know, but I had baby Jesus and that brought me immense peace.
 He would be my joy, my peace, my counselor, and my guide towards Gods’ will for my life.

-If you are reading this, and you are suffering a miscarriage, I’m praying for you.
-That you too can hold onto the peace that the baby Jesus brings us, and a hope renewed.
+If you are reading this, and you’ve suffered the same loss, please know I’m praying for you, and that you too can hold onto the peace that the baby Jesus brings us, and a hope renewed.